Reception - Czechia

 Number of centres2

 CapacityThe Václav Havel Airport Prague has a capacity of 36 beds.
 Zastávka has a capacity of 199 beds.
-Due to a short term stay of applicants, Zastávka is able to receive an increased number of persons applying for international protection.
+Due to the short-term stay of many applicants, Zastávka is able to receive an increased number of persons applying for international protection.

 Location of the centres within the country Transit area of Václav Havel Airport Prague.
 Zastávka (South Moravian Region).